pdrmtaheri/blog/content/posts/how-not-to-start-a-blog/index.md

 The idea excited me; I wanted to have my own small corner of the internet.
 One that I could share with a small, but tightly bound group of like-minded people who were eager to learn, engage in discussions, and share what they knew.

-However, I was held back by the fear that I was not good enough.
-You shouldn't waste other people's times if you don't have anything novel to share, I thought.
+However, I was held back by fear of not being good enough.
+You shouldn't waste other people's time if you don't have anything novel to share, I thought.

 Writing is an act of vulnerability.
 It exposes all the ugly in your thoughts.
 You can't write a good piece on a subject if your understanding of that subject is flawed.
 To me, writing felt like getting naked in front of a crowd, but for your brain.
 If that makes sense.

 That scared me.
 Fear of rejection kept me from writing.
-I thought I'll be ready one day, but as you may guess, it never did.
+I thought I'd be ready one day, but as you may guess, that day never came.

 ## The Making of This Blog

 While setting up my blog, I did all the optimizations expected of a nerd:

 - I spent a lot of time searching for a good domain.
-- I compared all the ways of creating a blog.
-From WordPress to SSGs.
+- I compared all the ways of creating a blog, from WordPress to SSGs.
 - I looked for different hosting solutions.
-- I went through many different themes for the site.
+- I explored various themes for the site.
 - I created an about page with ChatGPT.

 This is all fine.
 At this point, the blog was set up and ready for me to actually start writing.
 But I didn't stop there:

 - I started obsessing over lighthouse metrics, performance, SEO, etc.
-- I spent hours toying with every Cloudflare toggle just to eek out a tiny bit of performance.
+- I spent hours toying with every Cloudflare toggle just to eke out a tiny bit of performance.
 Obviously, this caused more issues than it solved.
 So I had to spend more time debugging those issues.
 (Looking at you, RocketLoader)
-- I researched how I can optimize the images
+- I researched how I can optimize the images.
-- I searched for, and integrated, every analytics services I could find.
+- I searched for, and integrated, every analytics service I could find.
 Google Analytics, PostHog, MS Clarity, you name it.
-- I went back and removed most of the analytics providers, because they were causing performance issues.
+- I went back and removed most of the analytics providers because they were causing performance issues.
 - I optimized my _headers file for security and optimal caching, which caused more problems with a Cloudflare cache rule I'd created earlier.

 Mind you, I was doing all of these for a completely **empty** blog.
-At first you might think I have focus issues, but this was the fear doing it's thing.
-I was distracting myself with was felt easy and natural from what was really important: Actually writing content.
+At first, you might think I have focus issues, but this was the fear doing its thing.
+I was distracting myself with what felt easy and natural from what was really important: Actually writing content.

 ## My First Post

 Alright, at this point, I had finally convinced myself to stop running and start writing.
 What did I do?
-I opened ChatGPT, and instructed it to write my first post for me.
+I opened ChatGPT and instructed it to write my first post for me.
 It wasn't great at first, but it got better with more context.
 I even published it.
 It's right there in my git history.
 Do you remember that I said one of my goals was to improve my writing?
 And what did I do?
 I generated my first post using AI.
 You get the idea.
 I was running away **again**.

-After one more day of wrestling with myself, I sat down at my desk, and got to writing.
+After one more day of wrestling with myself, I sat down at my desk and got to writing.
 And I'm happy to report that I'm feeling liberated.

 ## What I Learned (and Why It Doesn't Matter)